jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>Development Technician at Apple Inc.</p>
 <p>February 2001 - Present (25 Years)</p>
 <p>Started out with Darwin Operating System and have had my Apple Developer Team ID since
 2001.
 I start with MacRuby or the RubyDev Kit on Windows for bottom up development or macOS Internals Edtions for Top Down.
 I can make UNIX-Like Operating Systems with FreeBSD, NetBSD, and OpenBSD.
 Using Gnome and KDE.
 I use OStree for Apple Development.
 Previously GNOME Continious for Gnome Development and KDE Craft for Microsoft Windows.
 I have Apple NeXtStep Sources for Mac to Winodws cross platform development which is proprietary to Apple.
-Not tthe GNUStep hack.
+Not the GNUStep hack.
 I work with BSD With full Apple developer FTP cache for PowerPC/x86/ARM.
 I have a HP.
 Inc Contract for HP.Inc OpenVMS Freeware and OpenVMS on x86.</p>

 <p>Development Technician at Be Inc.</p>
 <p>February 2001 - 2006 (5 Years)</p>